Review by Peter Cowen

 Le Fanu bought his first tarot deck at the age of 12 and has been collecting on and off ever since, with a particular fascination for historic decks.
 Other interests include Victorian Spirituality, true ghost stories and paranormal phenomena.
 He lived for many years in Brazil which deepened his interest in Spiritism and divination.

-See card images from the Crystal Tarots
+See sample card images from the Crystal Tarots

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images